Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Samsung Odyssey OLED G80SD S32DG80

-The Dell Alienware AW3225QF and the Samsung Odyssey OLED G8/G80SD S32DG80 are both 4k @ 240Hz QD-OLED monitors.
-The Samsung is the better choice if you plan to use the monitor as a TV, as it has a remote and integrated apps like Netflix.
-It's also a better choice if you're in a brighter room, as deep blacks look less purple when a considerable amount of light shines on the screen.
+The Dell Alienware AW3225QF and the Samsung Odyssey OLED G80SD S32DG80 are both 4k @ 240Hz QD-OLED monitors.
+The Samsung monitor is the better choice if you plan to use the monitor as a TV, as it has a remote and integrated apps like Netflix.
+It's also a better choice if you're in a brighter room, as it has better reflection handling.
 However, if video quality is very important to you, then the Dell is the better option, as it supports Dolby Vision, and content available in that format will look better.

 LG 32GS95UE-B